Gapur/react-native-ai-image-generator/README.md

 yarn ios
 ```

 I use Stability AI to generate the image, and before we start, you will need the API-Key for the API.
-You can get that key by [signin up for the platform](https://platform.stability.ai).
+You can get that key by [signing up for the platform](https://platform.stability.ai).
 I store Stability AI API Key in the .env file — you should too.